My One Week Japan Trip Experience

 Day 3: A day exploring Tokyo

 Next, I spent a day exploring Tokyo, where I visited the Tokyo Metropolitan Government Building, Tokyo Skytree and the Tokyo National Museum.
 After that, I headed to the Harajuku District to see the famous crossing.
 Next, I visited the Meiji Jingu Shrine, another beautiful Japanese shrine After that, I went to see the Imperial Palace and Hama-rikyu Gardens, two beautiful places that are located in the Imperial Palace.
 Next, I visited the Tokyo Stock Exchange and the Tokyo International Forum.
 After that, I went to the Shinjuku District, where I visited the Tokyo Metropolitan Government Building and the Tokyo Skytree.
-Check my friend’s blog for other cities.

 Day 4: Hakone Morning Market, Temples and Its View Point